anthony-tuininga/ceODBC/README.txt

 Otherwise, you can use the provided setup.py to build and install the module

     python setup.py build
     python setup.py install

-If you wish to use cx_Logging for logging, run these commands instead:

-    python setup.py build_ext --with-cx-logging --cx-logging <SourceDir>
-    python setup.py install

 The following packages are required on Linux before compilation is possible: